plumBinng/ng8-ie11/README.md

 ## Additional Features, Ideas and Considerations to Work On with Additional Time

-- incorporating React Router if there we
+- incorporating React Router if there were more pages than one dashboard view
+- store transactions in a persistent database